o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-physx-tab.md

 When enabled, additional information required for GPU accelerated rigid body simulation is generated.
 This can increase memory usage and cooking time for convex meshes and triangle meshes.
 Convex hulls are generated with respect to GPU simulation limitations.
 The vertex limit is set to 64 and the per face vertex limit is set to 32.

 **Decompose Meshes**
-When enabled, the V-HACD algorithm is applied to split each node into approximately convex parts.
-Each part is exported as a convex collider using the properties configured above. **Decompose Meshes** enables **Decomposition Properties** which determine how the selected meshes are decomposed into approximately convex parts.
+When enabled, the V-HACD algorithm is applied to split each node into convex parts which together approximate the original shape.
+Each part is exported as a convex collider using the properties configured above. **Decompose Meshes** enables **Decomposition Properties** which determine how the selected meshes are decomposed into convex parts.

 ## Primitive asset properties